railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

 General Ledger and Trial Balance
 --------------------------------

+A general ledger includes accounts with their debits and credits, and shows all transactions in an account, for one period, for several periods or for a financial year.

 To print the `General Ledger`, you can use the menu :menuselection:`Accounting --> Reporting --> Legal Reports --> Accounting Reports --> General Ledger`.
 You will find the following wizard which is used to filter the resulting report.